 - Job Requires You to Possess/Transport Alcohol: If your job requires you to possess or transport alcohol, this is a defense.

-- Religious Ceremony: If you consumed alcohol as part of a religious ceremony, this is a defense.
+- Religious Ceremony: This is a defense if you consumed alcohol as part of a religious ceremony.